joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 ## Register the WP API with Auth0

 I'm going to reference the Auth0 documentation here so I don't duplicate helpful words written by trained professionals.
-[Start here](https://auth0.com/docs/get-started/set-up-apis) and create an API using the following information:
+[Start here](https://auth0.com/docs/get-started/auth0-overview/set-up-apis) and create an API using the following information:

 - **Name**: Choose something descriptive
-- **Identifer**: Use your WP API base URL like `https://auth0sdk.wpengine.com/wp-json/`
+- **Identifier**: Use your WP API base URL like `https://example.com/wp-json/`
 - **Signing Algorithm**: Set this to "HS256"

 Once you create the API, click on the **Settings** tab, scroll down, and turn on **Allow Offline Access** so we can refresh our access tokens.